 Growing Up and Staying Healthy: Understanding HIV and Other STIs (2010/12), a Michigan Model for HealthTM module, is used at grades 7 & 8.
 This curriculum has been adopted as an HIV curriculum.
-The lessons are divided by contenseventh and eighth grades with some lessons being repeated at eighth grade.
-Content has been added to the less for both grades the areas of gender identification, sexual orientation and sexting.
+The lessons are divided by content for seventh and eighth grades with some lessons being repeated at eighth grade.
+Content has been added to the lessons for both grades the areas of gender identification, sexual orientation and sexting.